 Each of the ergonomically designed reclining seats is provided with a power socket, flexible reading lamp, a sliding dining table and more luggage areas.
 Four spaces are provided for wheelchair passengers.

 The end car of the train features a high roof, which improves the sonic boom during movement through tunnels, ad-running resistance, and reduces exterior noise.
 Roof-mounted pantographs and air-conditioning units reduce the energy demand.
 The spoiler, nose and front section of the train are aerodynamically optimised.

 The electric brake system of the Velaro is also energy-efficient as the surplus braking energy is fed back into the power grid, resulting in 10% energy savings and a reduction in mechanical wear.

-Nomad Digital has been contracted to supply onboard Wi-Fi connectivity and state-of-the-art infotainment facilities for the new trains.
-Corys will supply a replica desk simulator of the new train in September 2015 to train the drivers of the new units.
+Nomad Digital was contracted to supply on-board Wi-Fi connectivity and state-of-the-art infotainment facilities for the new trains.
+Corys supplied a replica desk simulator of the new train in 2015 to train the drivers of the new units.

 The Tongjiang-Nizhneleninskoye railway bridge is the first cross-river railway bridge between China and Russia.
 It is located across the Heilongjiang…

 The Wolverhampton City Centre Metro is being extended to improve regional transport in West Midlands, UK.
 The extension is a…

 Eskisehir-Kutahya-Balikesir (EKB), a 328km-long regional railway line in Turkey, is being modernised with new signalling and telecommunications systems.
 Owned by…